Best Practices -- What We Can Learn From Others

 • Promote EITC to working students with children through virtual and actual bulletin boards, flyers, student newspapers, etc.

-• Electronically distribute EITC flyers such as IRS Publication 962, Life's a little easier with EITCPDF, to schools in low- to moderate-income areas
+• Electronically distribute EITC flyers such as IRS Publication 962, Life's a little easier with EITC PDF, to schools in low- to moderate-income areas

 • Promote EITC information at public events such as Kids Count conferences